 We help organizations at the city, county and regional level assess how well children are being served through sports in their geographic areas.
 We also take measure of the national landscape with our annual State of Play report that identifies 40 key developments and presents the latest data on sport participation and physical activity rates among youth.

-Join us and other local leaders at the Project Play: Harlem Huddle on Jan.
+We worked with other local leaders to stage the Project Play: Harlem Huddle on Jan.
 23 to consider ways the community can work together to grow the quality and quantity of sport options for East Harlem youth.
 Congressman Adriano Espaillat (NY-D), whose district represents Harlem, gave the keynote.
 Espaillat serves on the U.S. House Foreign Affairs Committee, the House Committee on Education and the Workforce, and the House Select Committee on Small Business.
 Huddle participants received a draft of State of Play: Harlem, an upcoming report that includes results from a survey we conducted of more than 1,500 local youth.

 Future of Football

 More parents are starting their kids in flag football.
 Some leaders propose holding off on tackle until high school.
-Is that the future of football?
-What interventions will be required to regain public confidence in health and safety protections?
-Join us Jan.
-25 for a panel conversation titled, "Future of Football: Reimagining the Game's Pipeline."
-Speakers include Dr. Robert Cantu, USA Football CEO Scott Hallenbeck, ex-NFL players Chris Borland and Domonique Foxworth, and Dartmouth coach Buddy Teevens.
+What are the implications if there was no tackle football, and only flag, until high school?
+On Jan.
+25, we held a panel conversation titled, "Future of Football: Reimagining the Game's Pipeline."
+Speakers included Dr. Robert Cantu, USA Football CEO Scott Hallenbeck, ex-NFL players Chris Borland and Domonique Foxworth, and Dartmouth coach Buddy Teevens.
 Please take our post-event survey to share your thoughts on football's future.
 The insights shared will help inform a final report on the topic.

 Launched in September 2017, Project Play 2020 represents the first time that major industry and non-profit organizations have come together to grow sport participation and improve related metrics among youth.
 Step One: develop tools to promote coach training and sport sampling.
 Want to help us?